supreme-chocomint/tsvar/README.md

 | Perfumer,Mountain,Blemishine  | Female | Latin America |
 ```

-However, it can handle any data where each person (or thing) has a closed-set of categorical properties (e.g. social media profiles, networks in general), such as:
+... or from really any data where each person (or thing) has a closed-set of categorical properties (e.g. social media profiles, networks in general), such as:

 ```
 | Friends                  | Hobbies                      | Age Group | Invited |